leoncheng57/Hedgehog/README.md

 # TO-DO
 - [X] Login System
+  - [X] User accounts
   - [ ] Private Groups/Classes/Organizations
+- [ ] Study Tools
+  - [X] Info Cards
+  - [ ] Study Sheets
+  - [ ] Folders for sheets
 - [ ] Topic Organization System
  - [ ] Difficulty/Depth of information
  - [ ] Topics/Subtopics
-- [ ] Storage System
- - [ ] Plain Text / Markdown Word Processor
- - [ ] Organized by Topics and Private Groups
- - [ ] All user created
-- [ ] Assisted Search
+- [X] Assisted Search
-  - [ ] Compile a Specific Set of Outside Research Sources
+  - [X] Compile a Specific Set of Outside Research Sources
-  - [ ] Put as a sidebar on the side of the plaintext editor
+  - [X] Put as a sidebar on the side of the plaintext editor
-  - [ ] Maybe search through google for links, then parse links to only accept those that are on our good list of Outside Research Sources
+  - [X] Maybe search through google for links, then parse links to only accept those that are on our good list of Outside Research Sources
   - [ ] Maybe use APIs of study sites (ex.
 Wikipedia) or use page scraping to get info from any study site website
 - [ ] Mnemonic Generator
   - [ ] Generate Random Words
   - [ ] Make it sound like a sentence
   - [ ] Find relevant pictures
   - [ ] Maybe Design it like a meme
+- [ ] YouTube Video of project: (insert link here when complete)